Skip to main content

 Data Product Release Lifecycle

-Each new data product release can be segmented in a series of steps and the control panel has been designed to effectively address this use-case.
-However, the flow presented here is the suggested one, every change in this flow must be carefully thought.
+Each new data product release can be segmented in a series of steps and the Builder has been designed to effectively address this use-case.
+However, the flow presented here is the suggested one, every change in this flow must be carefully thought out.
 Typically, when improving the quality of a data product, one could experience the following steps:

 2. Making changes, either to metadata or to environment-specific configurations